Useful Gigging Apps You Might Not Know About

 Hello Tech is an app that focuses on helping customers who need assistance working and operating technology.
 Basically, if you have cursory knowledge of a certain device or software, you can provide tech support to people on your own schedule.
 When you first sign up you’ll need to complete a basic skills assessment before offering your services.
 You can earn between $30 to $90 per job.
 IT pros get paid out twice per week.

 This is a unique one.
 There are plenty of apps and services that let you complete surveys or do other product testing for money.
 Gig walk is a similar service but is based entirely on location.
 On the app you will find small in person gigs.
-Some might include making observations about the organization of an isle in a grocery store or the price of printers at your local office supply shop.
+Some might include making observations about the organization of an aisle in a grocery store or the price of printers at your local office supply shop.
 You’re basically a one-man QA tester.
 When walking around your city, you’ll get a notification every time you’re near someone looking for a gig walker.
 You can then accept the job and get paid once the work is complete.
 You can choose how and when you want to work and won’t need to fill in a time sheet or commit to a contract.
 Everything that each gig might require you to do can be filled out in the app.

 Fancy Hands seeks to provide virtual assistants to everyone.
 To work through this app you have to apply.
 You can’t just sign on and work.
 Fortunately, you don’t need much prior experience to be an assistant, and if you’re a night owl you’re in luck.
 They like people who are awake at odd hours as they want to offer their services 24-hours a day.
 It requires only a fast internet connection and the ability to use common websites and software.
 You can apply to be an assistant and accept tasks on your own timetable.
 The company offers competitive pay and benefits for its thousands of virtual assistants across the U.S. and opportunities to be promoted to managerial-type positions.